SoftwareDeveloperVM/ACSEF-CodeFiles/README.md

 ### Vision Algorithm
 ``ImageLogger.py``
-This software simply logged down the images from the camera roll, and stored them in a local image file base on the computer based upon the date.
+This software simply logged down the images from the camera roll, and stored them in a local image file based on the computer based upon the date.
 Additionally, there were also timestamps printed on the image for easy clarification.

 ``ImageTracker.py``

 Compared to the Logger software, the tracker software placed a box around the subject to follow it around, and reflected that on the taken images.
-It was used to track the position, distance, and speed of the subject over periods of time, adn this data was stored locally fo rthe test files.
+It was used to track the position, distance, and speed of the subject over periods of time, and this data was stored locally for the test files.
 It ran on a local Raspberry Pi setup with a camera, placed over the fishtank.

 ### Testing Data
-Wtih ``data1.py`` to ``data12.py``, all of these test cases are the 12 different 10-hour long trials ran using the computer vision model to track the fish's behavior and position on three axes (X, Y, Z) over time.
+With ``data1.py`` to ``data12.py``, all of these test cases are the 12 different 10-hour long trials ran using the computer vision model to track the fish's behavior and position on three axes (X, Y, Z) over time.